Bank Julius Baer & Co. Ltd Zurich Purchases 6,636 Shares of First Trust NASDAQ Cybersecurity ETF (NASDAQ:CIBR)

 Bank Julius Baer & Co.
 Ltd Zurich lifted its position in shares of First Trust NASDAQ Cybersecurity ETF (NASDAQ:CIBR – Get Rating) by 3.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 204,724 shares of the company’s stock after purchasing an additional 6,636 shares during the period.
 Bank Julius Baer & Co.
 Ltd Zurich owned 0.18% of First Trust NASDAQ Cybersecurity ETF worth $7,925,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors also recently made changes to their positions in the company.
-Bangor Savings Bank acquired a new stake in First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $42,000.
-Worth Asset Management LLC acquired a new stake in First Trust NASDAQ Cybersecurity ETF during the first quarter worth approximately $42,000.
-McIlrath & Eck LLC acquired a new stake in First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $48,000.
-Cullen Frost Bankers Inc. acquired a new stake in First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $52,000.
-Finally, BDO Wealth Advisors LLC acquired a new stake in First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $54,000.
+Other large investors also recently made changes to their positions in the company.
+Bangor Savings Bank bought a new position in shares of First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $42,000.
+Worth Asset Management LLC bought a new position in shares of First Trust NASDAQ Cybersecurity ETF during the first quarter worth approximately $42,000.
+McIlrath & Eck LLC bought a new position in shares of First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $48,000.
+Cullen Frost Bankers Inc. bought a new position in shares of First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $52,000.
+Finally, BDO Wealth Advisors LLC bought a new position in shares of First Trust NASDAQ Cybersecurity ETF during the third quarter worth approximately $54,000.

 First Trust NASDAQ Cybersecurity ETF Company Profile